S10205010/IDAssignment2/README.md

 This feature allows user to insert the events that they plan on the day itself or within 4 days before.
 It will give the appropriate forecast for that day.
 #### Event List
 This feature display events according to the dates and times of each event.
 It allows user to delete events that they canceled.
+### Local Storage for Event List
+This is used so that user can save the events on to their devices and not need to re-enter the event into their device.
 #### Light and Dark mode
 Light and Dark mode allows users to choose their viewing experience.
 If users are in a bright environment, users can use Light mode.
 Whereas users who prefer to view the website in a darker environment, may prefer a darker viewing experience.
 User can just toggle between the modes.
 Light mode is default.
 #### Mobile-friendly